Financial statements glossary

 Google Other revenues

-- Sales of apps and media content in Google Play.
-Revenues from app sales are recorded on our income statement net of payout to the developer.
+- Sales of apps, digital content and in-app purchases in the Google Play store.
+Revenues from app sales are recorded on our income statement net of payout to the developer

 - Licensing of ITA software